 We like to frame pieces in a timeless way, so they can be easily moved from one wall, room, or home to another.
 That's why we only offer mats in varying shades of white (our shop will always choose the mat that best matches your artwork).
 But it's still worth considering where and how you will hang your art when deciding whether to add a mat or not.
 We think gallery walls can be super successful when they incorporate a mixture of matted, floated and full-bleed framing styles.

 Artist Teil Duncan demonstrates how a range of custom frame styles—matting, floating and full bleed—can all hang together on one gallery wall.

-Finally, be sure to always consider the fact that a mat will add to the final dimensions of your finished piece (so if you're artwork is 11x14", you final framed piece with a mat could be around 17x20") and make sure that the space in which you are hanging your artwork can accommodate the size increase.
+Finally, be sure to always consider the fact that a mat will add to the final dimensions of your finished piece (so if you're artwork is 11x14", you final framed piece with a mat could be around 17x20", depending on your mat size) and make sure that the space in which you are hanging your artwork can accommodate the size increase.

 4. What's your instinct?